scijs/fourier-transform/readme.md

 # Fourier transform packages comparison

-Tired of looking for fourier transform package?
-Here is a benchmark of known fourier transform packages.

 The task is to process waveform of 4096 real/imaginary numbers 1000 times.
 Results show total time taken in my laptop (lenovo x220 if it makes sense) in node6.

 Packages are npm-searched by keywords `fourier`, `fft` and alike.